risk-first/website/Evaluating-Risk.md

 ## Invariances #2: Scale Invariance

-Another test of a methodology is that it shouldn't fall down when applied at different _scales_.
-Because, if it does, this implies that there is something wrong with the methodology.
-The same is true of physical laws:  if they don't apply under all circumstances,  then that implies something is wrong.
-For example, Newton's Laws of Motion fail to calculate the orbital period of Mercury, which led to Einstein trying to improve on them with the [Theory of Relativity](https://en.wikipedia.org/wiki/Theory_of_relativity).
+We are used to the idea that physical laws work at _any scale_: if they don't apply equally to big and small scenarios then that implies something is wrong.
+For example, Newton's Laws of Motion work fine for artillery shells but fail to calculate the orbital period of Mercury, which led to Einstein trying to improve on them with the [Theory of Relativity](https://en.wikipedia.org/wiki/Theory_of_relativity).

+Ideally, a methodology should be applicable at _any_ scale too:

+ - A single class or function.
+ - A collection of functions, or a library.
+ - A project team.
+ - A department.
+ - An entire organisation.

-Some methodologies are designed for certain scales:  [Extreme Programming](https://en.wikipedia.org/wiki/Extreme_programming) is designed for small, co-located teams.
+In practice, however, we usually find methodologies are tuned for certain scales.
+For example, [Extreme Programming](https://en.wikipedia.org/wiki/Extreme_programming) is designed for small, co-located teams.
 And, that's useful.
 But the fact it doesn't scale tells us something about it:  chiefly, that it considers certain _kinds_ of risk, while ignoring others.
 At small scales, that works ok, but at larger scales, other risks (such as team [Coordination Risk](Coordination-Risk)) increase too fast for it to work.

-So ideally, a methodology should be applicable at _any_ scale:

- - A single class or function
- - A collection of functions, or a library
- - A project team
- - A department
- - An entire organisation

 If the methodology _fails at a particular scale_, this tells you something about the risks that the methodology isn't addressing.
-It's fine to have methodologies that work at different scales, and on different problems.
 One of the things Risk-First explores is trying to place methodologies and practices within a framework to say _when_ they are applicable.

 ## Value vs Speed